maoschanz/More-columns-in-applications-view/README.md

 > How to install the extension ?

-It's not on the official website yet so you have to do it manually :
+It's not on the official website so you have to install it manually :

 Download files and put them in an `appdisplay-personalization@maestroschan.fr` folder created into `~/.local/share/gnome-shell/extensions/`